-Part of the teachings here to to reinforce a person’s capacity to be complete not by outside standards but within your own nature.
+Part of the teachings here is to reinforce a person’s capacity to be complete not by outside standards but within your nature.

 Whenever you work with any healer: it’s always important to hold “space” for yourself.
-You need to be your own advocate on your personal nature and form.
+You need to be your advocate on your nature and form.

 You are the expert at being you!